 Recipe adapted from a recipe in Food and Wine by Jean-Georges Vongerichten.

-Brussels sprouts, avocado, and pecans are all good choices for a low-glycemic or low-carb diet so this Roasted Brussels with Avocados and Pecans is a perfect Thanksgiving treat for anyone who’s watching their carbs.
-Although this recipe would be approved for all phases of the South Beach Diet, avocados are a limited food and pecans also contain fat, so use portion control if you’re following South Beach.
+Brussels sprouts, avocado, and pecans are all good choices for a low-glycemic or low-carb diet and this is a perfect Thanksgiving treat that’s low in net carbs.
+Although this recipe would be approved for all phases of the South Beach Diet, avocados are a limited food and pecans also contain fat, so use portion control if you’re following the original South Beach Diet.
 But if you’re having this for a Thanksgiving treat, this is so much better than many foods traditionally eaten that day, I wouldn’t worry about it a bit.

 Find More Recipes Like This One:

 Check out Holiday Recipes for more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 This recipe was first posted in 2013.
 It was last updated with greatly-improved photos and more information in 2022.